Whereiswald0/SQL-project/starting_with_data.md

-Question 2: When vistors return, are they more likely to make a purchase
+Question 2: When vistors return, are they more likely to make a purchase?

 SQL Queries: